How to Select the Right Certified Nursing Assistant Program near Daphne Alabama

-The Job of a Nursing Assistant
+The Duties of a Certified Nursing Assistant

 - Providing basic services to patients

 - Reading patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

-- Serving and aiding patients with meals
+- Serving and assisting patients with meals

 - Conveying patients to other rooms